 Skip to Content

-Things to Do in Queenstown Travel Vlog
+The Best Things to Do in Queenstown in One Day

 Walk Around Lake Wakatipu

-To start off this Queenstown itinerary, take a stroll around Lake Wakatipu.
-You can’t miss this giant lake right in the middle of town.
 In the morning, Justin and I walked down to Lake Wakatipu and marveled at the beauty of New Zealand.
 This was the first moment where I truly relaxed and observed the astounding nature of this unbelievably gorgeous country for the first time.
 I remember thinking, “I’m finally here!” as it was always a dream of mine to visit New Zealand.

-Start at Queenstown Beach at the edge of downtown and admire the deep blue waters.
-From there, walk through the archway of the World War I memorial and continue on the path.
 We looped around the southeastern edge of the Queenstown Trail, walking towards local landmarks like the Queenstown Gardens.
 Sticking by the lake, Justin and I stopped on many occasions to take photos.
 It’s not so often that you see lush, green hills, stacked with homes, and snow-capped peaks in the distance.

 There are several benches on the way where you can stop and take in the scenery.
 You can walk for as little or as long as you’d like.
 We spent a couple of hours walking along the lake in total, and it was one of our favorite free things to do in Queenstown.
-If you prefer taking walking tours, you can book a guided walking tour along Lake Wakatipu to learn more about nature and the Maori legends of the lake.

-Activities from Lake Wakatipu
+Activities on Lake Wakatipu

 If you’re an adrenaline seeker or looking for more Queenstown activities, there are several companies and tours that depart from offices near Lake Wakatipu.
 One of the most popular things to do in Queenstown is to take a thrilling jet boat ride on Lake Wakatipu and the Shotover River.
-You’ll view the Remarkables mountain range from new perspectives and your expert driver will zip across the water with ease.
-If you’re looking to view the Remarkables from another fantastic perspective, take a helicopter ride over the lake and the mountains from Queenstown.

-If you’re a fan of Lord of the Rings, you can take a full day LOTR tour from Queenstown.
+If you’re a fan of Lord of the Rings, you can take a half day LOTR tour from Queenstown.
 You’ll visit numerous locations and scenes from the trilogy, traveling in small groups for a memorable day trip.

 Ride the Skyline Queenstown Gondola

 Another one of the best things to do in Queenstown is travel to the top of Bob’s Peak for outstanding scenery of the town and surrounding mountains.
 Queenstown is such a walkable place.
 From Lake Wakatipu, you can easily walk all over town and up to the Skyline Queenstown building at the base of the hill.
-Ride the Skyline Queenstown gondola to the type, admiring the views as you glide up the mountain.
-While the gondola ride is a lot of fun, the real reward is right at the top of Bob’s Peak.
-There are several vantage points where you can absorb sweeping views of Queenstown.

 The platforms around the main building were a little bit crowded when we visited.
 I recommend that you walk outside of the building to the grassy hill near the top of the luge track.
 From there, it will feel like you have the spectacular scenery all to yourself!

-Zip Around the Luge Track
+The Luge Track

 Tiki Trail

-You don’t have to pay for the gondola ride to the top of Bob’s Peak.
-Hiking up the Tiki Trail is one of the best free things to do in Queenstown.
-However, the trali itself is rather steep, so make sure you pack the proper equipment for a day hike.
 Another option is to take the gondola to the top and hike the trail back down.
 It is pretty steep doing up or down, no matter how you look at it, so be prepared.
-The trails were a little muddy in the spring when we visited, so we didn’t venture along them too far as we weren’t fully prepared.
+The trails are a little muddy in the spring (when we visited), so we didn’t hike on them for too far as we weren’t fully prepared with the proper gear.

 If you’re looking for what to do in Queenstown, you might be surprised to see coffee on the list.
 Hey, if you know me, you know how much I love my coffee!
-New Zealand has an active coffee culture scene featuring tons of independently owned cafes in Queenstown.
-No matter which one you choose, you’ll end up savoring a delicious brewed bevvie.

 We stopped at Vudu Cafe & Larder for an almond milk latte.
 While I wasn’t hungry, I noticed that there were some vegan desserts in the display case, too.
 This cute little coffee shop provided the perfect pick-me-up in the middle of our day.